Wael-Hx/next-app/README.md

+## About

-movie database app created using:
+This is a movie database app made for educational purposes, created using:
-Nextjs , typescript , chackra-ui , apollo & apollo-server-micro
+Nextjs, typescript, chackra-ui, Emotion/react, apollo & apollo-server-micro

 ## Install